Lab-RoCoCo-Sapienza/AI_class2021_codebase/README.md

 # AI_class2021_codebase
 This repository contains a revised version of the AIMA python code during the AI 2021/2022 course.
+The debugged code involves only the .ipynb files
 The search code has been corrected up to the "RECURSIVE BEST FIRST SEARCH" part <br>
 Installation Notes <br>
 To install jupyter on Ubuntu 18/20: https://speedysense.com/install-jupyter-notebook-on-ubuntu-20-04/ <br>